A Thermostat for Every Room

 Most thermostats are located in a hallway, leaving your rooms uncomfortable.
 What if you could have a thermostat in every room of your home?
 The Flair Puck can be configured as a remote sensor for your Smart Thermostat to keep your rooms comfortable.

-Flair works with ecobee, Nest, and Honeywell Lyric Smart Thermostats.
+Flair works with ecobee and Honeywell T9 and T10 Smart Thermostats.
 Remote sensor capabilities may vary between Smart Thermostats.

 Note: It’s important to know that remote sensors can’t do everything.
 If you’re looking for a more complete solution, we recommend pairing your Pucks with our Smart Vents.